Steel and Equipment Shipping from Vietnam

 Steel and Equipment Shipping Support in Vietnam

 SVC Marine supports selected steel and equipment cargo movements from Vietnam to regional and international destinations.
-Depending on the cargo size, packing, quantity, route and readiness date, the cargo may be shipped by container, flat rack, open top container, breakbulk vessel, multipurpose vessel, general cargo vessel, mini bulk carrier or chartered tonnage.
+Depending on cargo size, packing, quantity, route and readiness date, the cargo may be shipped by container, flat rack, open top container, breakbulk vessel, multipurpose vessel, general cargo vessel, mini bulk carrier or chartered tonnage.

 Steel and equipment cargo should not be handled as a simple freight enquiry only.
 The practical questions are whether the cargo can be safely lifted, loaded, stowed, secured, carried and discharged without damage, delay or dispute.